AtanasovAtanas/interactive-content/EN/08-Defining-Classes/04-Constructors.md

 Every time an object is created using the `new()` keyword, at least one constructor is called.

-Constructor has same name as the class and looks like this in a java code:
+A constructor has the same name as the class and looks like this in java code:

 ```java
 public class Car {